Back to All Events

 Mighty Migrations: The Ruby-throated Hummingbird

 Ruby-throated Hummingbirds are one of the most beloved species of bird in Wisconsin (and beyond).
-Their small, dynanmic bodies and beautiful plumage, combined with their reliance on insects and nectar found in backyards and feeders, make them a perfect bird to observe.
+Their small, dynamic bodies and beautiful plumage, combined with their reliance on insects and nectar found in backyards and feeders, make them a perfect bird to observe.

 Did you know this species travels around 2,000 miles each migration, wintering in Central America and nesting in summer as far north as southern Canada.
 That’s incredible!
 There are many things we can do to help these little hummers thrive in our environments.